stephenhutchings/flown/docs/_/notes/colours.md

 altering the original designs.
 It's also important that the colour palette is defined by the needs of the flags, and not the other way around.

-To construct an initial palette, the full color selection was quantized down to colour sets of varying quantities.
-From this process, a basic palette of 16 colors was selected.
-This set was able to reproduce most flags with reasonable accuracy, while minimising duplication.
+To construct an initial palette, the full selection of colours was reduced to smaller sets of various sizes using colour quantisation.
+This exploration provided a reduced palette of 16 colours able to reproduce most flags with reasonable accuracy and minimal duplication.

 <figure class="fx fxc gap">
   <img width="160" height="10" alt="Quantized palette" src="/assets/img/palette/16.svg">